-- Prior to their trip, individuals will be subject to a symptom screening and will need to take a COVID-19 PCR test 48-72 hours prior to departure.
+- Prior to their mission trip, individuals will be subject to a symptom screening and will need to take a COVID-19 PCR test 48-72 hours prior to departure.
 Local health departments should have testing locations provided on their website.
 Please call RIM for assistance.

 - Team members are encouraged to quarantine as much as possible and follow Covid safe practices the final 2 weeks before travel.

-- Each individual will commit to following the health and safety protocols put forth by RIM prior to and during their trip.
+- Each individual will commit to following the health and safety protocols put forth by RIM prior to and during their mission trip.

 - The RIM Symptom Check Form must be completed online and submitted the week before the trip in addition to the daily symptom check that will take place in country.

-The RIM Symptom Check Form must be completed online and submitted the week before the trip in addition to the daily symptom checks that will take place in country.
+The RIM Symptom Check Form must be completed online and submitted the week before the mission trip in addition to the daily symptom checks that will take place in country.
 The following will be symptoms and questions asked on the symptom check form.